TestStack/TestStack.BDDfy/readme.md

     	Then the ATM should retain the card
       		And the atm should say the card has been retained

+This is only the tip of iceberg.
+Absolutely everything you do with BDDfy is extensible and customizable.
+You might see full documentation of BDDfy on the [TestStack documentation website](http://docs.teststack.net/bddfy/index.html).
+Oh and while you are there don't forget to checkout other cool projects from [TestStack](http://teststack.net/).

 ## Authors
 * Mehdi Khalili (@MehdiK)
 * Michael Whelan (@mwhelan)

-## Documentation
-BDDfy is part of [TestStack](http://teststack.net/) organization.
-You might see full documentation of BDDfy on the [TestStack documentation website](http://docs.teststack.net/bddfy/index.html).

 ## License
 BDDfy is released under the MIT License.
 See the bundled license.txt file for details.